About this guide

-The Department may suspend or cancel a provider approval, service approval or supervisor certificate under a number of circumstances
+The department may suspend or cancel a provider approval, service approval or supervisor certificate under several circumstances.

 Offences under the National Law and Regulations

-There are a number of possible offences by family day care educators; these are set out in the following table.
+There are several possible offences by family daycare educators; these are set out in the following table.

 For more information